linode/linode_api4-python/docs/guides/oauth.rst

 Performing an OAuth Login
 -------------------------

-The :any:`LinodeLoginClient<linode.LinodeLoginClient>` class managed all aspects of the OAuth exchange in this library.
-To create a :any:`LinodeLoginClient<linode.LinodeLoginClient>`, you must use your client ID and client secret (generated on registering a client application with Linode - see above).::
+The :any:`LinodeLoginClient<linode.LinodeLoginClient>` class manages all aspects of the OAuth exchange in this library.
+To create a :any:`LinodeLoginClient<linode.LinodeLoginClient>`, you must use your client ID and client secret (generated upon registering a client application with Linode - see above).::

    login_client = LinodeLoginClient(my_client_id, my_client_secret)